kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 You can migrate a service account volume to a projected volume when the `BoundServiceAccountTokenVolume` feature gate is enabled.
-The service account token will expire after 1 hour or the pod is deleted.
+The service account token will expire after 1 hour or whenever the pod is deleted.
 See more details about
 [projected volume](/docs/tasks/configure-pod-container/configure-projected-volume-storage/).